MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-edit-posted-document.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.reviewer: edupont
-ms.search.keywords: Posted document, editable, posted sales shipment, posted purchase invoice, posted return shipment, posted return receipt, Business Central, business document ms.search.form: 130, 138, 142, 146, 6660, 6662, 6650, 6652
+ms.search.keywords: 'Posted document, editable, posted sales shipment, posted purchase invoice, posted return shipment, posted return receipt, Business Central, business document' ms.search.form: '130, 138, 142, 146, 6660, 6662, 6650, 6652'
 ms.date: 06/10/2021
 ms.author: edupont
-ms.openlocfilehash: ae59d920f4c560caff2bb545b1922bcd4bff65db
-ms.sourcegitcommit: 12ff9dcbefb47f2280479cceb656ea7e6ac2cfa1
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 12/02/2022
-ms.locfileid: "9822563"
 ---
-# <a name="edit-posted-documents"></a>Edit Posted Documents
+# Edit Posted Documents

 Sometimes you have to update a posted document because information that is relevant to the document has changed.
 On a posted sales document, this can be the shipping agent's package tracking number, for example.
 On a posted purchase document, this can be a payment reference text.